mfernest/SEBC/Partner Bootcamp  - Certify.md

     * Identify likely causes
     * Implement the fix
     * Showing your fix addresses the problem or rules out a hypothesis <p/>
-* There's partial credit form making progress without solving a problem, and for fixing a problem without explaining how you did it.
+* There's partial credit for making progress without solving a problem
+    * And for fixing a problem without explaining how you did it.

 ---
 <div style="page-break-after: always;"></div>